kay-master/test-repo/README.md

 #### Section 1 - (5 mins)
 1. ##### Explain the difference between an abstract class and an interface.

+An interface is a structure that defines the specifications of an entity in an application, whereas an abstract class is mainly for inheritance where other classes may derive from them also it is a restricted class that cannot be used to create objects, to access it, it must be inherited from another class.

 2. ##### What is the purpose of getters and setters in a class?